College for Health, Community and Policy

 Master of Dietetics Studies

-The Master of Dietetic Studies (MDS) is part of the 3 year joint degree, which includes the Bachelor of Science (B.S.) in Nutrition and Dietetics, and the 1000 hours of supervised practice.
-The MDS is a non-thesis degree with an emphasis in Health Promotion, and Disease Prevention and Treatment.
+The Master of Dietetics Studies (M.D.S.) is part of the 3 year joint degree, which includes the Bachelor of Science (B.S.) in Nutrition and Dietetics and 1000 hours of supervised practice.
+The M.D.S. is a non-thesis degree with an emphasis in Health Promotion, and Disease Prevention and Treatment.
 Students who successfully complete the joint Coordinated Program in Dietetics (CPD) degree receive a verification statement that certifies their eligibility to take the Commission on Dietetics Registration national examination to become a Registered Dietitian Nutritionist (RD/RDN).

 Criminal History Policy and Acknowledgement